kennyphan02/Coding-Notes/CSCE 520/January 11, 2024.md

 **Consistency** - it preserves the correctness of a database **Durability** - The effect of a transaction must never be lost once the transaction is complete.
 E.g changes to Wyatt's and Caleb's account balance should be valid until the next update.

+Transaction Processor
+- ***Concurrency control manager/scheduler***-  maintains isolation for all transactions achieved by maintaining locks on certain pieces of data.
+	- those locks prevent 2 transactions from accessing the same piece of data in ways that interact badly.
+	- locks are stored in main-memory dock table